-- Additional Income from Rate Revenue Increases
+- 1. Additional Income from Rate Revenue Increases

 - 2. Proceeds from New Debt Issuance

 - 3. Contributions from System Development Fees

 - 4. The Use of Reserve Funds

 - 5. Inter-Fund Loans

-CRW has determined no new debt is expected to be issued for the water, water resources and stormwater funds in the near term, while possible new debt issuance is being explored in wastewater to fund the wastewater treatment plant expansion.
+CRW has determined no new debt is expected to be issued for the water, water resources and stormwater funds in the near term, while an Interfund loan is being explored from the water fund to wastewater to fund the wastewater treatment plant expansion planned for 2019.